whistle-lang/website/docs/specification/grammar.md

 **Disclaimers**:

 - The syntax for conditionals in _Whistle_ is still undecided
-- Both index and slice array accessing is not ready along with which is why it is commented
+- Both index and slice array accessing is not ready along with arrays which is why it is commented

 ```
 expression      = unary | binary